lu-ci/apex-sigma-core/docs/information/commands.md

 `>>starboardlimit` `>>sblimit` `>>sbl` | Sets the minimum number of reactons for a starboard to be posted. | `>>starboardlimit 25`
 `>>unblockarguments` `>>unblockargument` `>>unblockargs` `>>unblockarg` | Removes arguments from the blocked list, allowing commands to be executed with them again. | `>>unblockarguments something idunno`
 `>>unblockextensions` `>>unblockextension` `>>unblockexts` `>>unblockext` | Removes a blocked extension allowing people to send files containing it.
 To purge the entire extension filter, enter --all as the command argument.
 Extensions should not be separated by a delimiter. | `>>unblockextensions boobs`
+`>>unblocknames` `>>unblockname` | Removes a blocked name allowing people who join to have it in their name.
+To purge the entire name filter, enter "--all" as the command argument.
+Names should not be separated by a delimiter. | `>>unblocknames discord.gg twitch.tv`
 `>>unblockwords` `>>unblockword` | Removes a blocked word allowing people to send messages containing it.
 To purge the entire word filter, enter --all as the command argument.
 Words should not be separated by a delimiter. | `>>unblockwords boobs`
 `>>unflip` | Toggles if Sigma should respond to tables being flipped.
 This command requires the Manage Server permission. | `>>unflip`
 `>>unhardblockwords` `>>unhardblockword` | Removes a hard blocked word allowing people to send messages containing it.
 To purge the entire word filter, enter --all as the command argument.
 Words should not be separated by a delimiter. | `>>unhardblockwords boobs`